LegendaryGuard/BFP/README.md

     * #### _MSYS2 (mingw) (Building dynamic libraries (.dll))_:

-    NOTE: Not tested on 32-bit system.
+    NOTE: Not tested on Windows 32-bit.

     To build, follow these instructions: